classner/barrista/documentation/setup.rst

 Caffe modifications
 ===================

-While barrista only 'serves' caffe right, some beans must be added for the perfect flavor.
+While barrista 'serves' caffe right, some beans must be added for the perfect flavor.
 This translates to just a few lines of C++ code that must be changed in the core library.